What are the Different Types of Journaling? And, how do you begin?

 It can also be a safe place to vent about your negative feelings if you want to help you maintain your mental health.

 If you want to work on issues related to anxiety, worry, perfectionism, or recovery you may have heard of a mental health journal.
-These types of journals are not just for tracking things you would like to change, they can also be for practices you want to start or enhance like positive mental health practices like mindfulness.
-Either way, a mental health journal like below is a great place to start.
+These types of journals are not just for tracking things you would like to change.

 Present, Not Perfect: A Journal for Slowing Down, Letting Go, and Loving Who You Are